mironartt/percent1_fron_v2/replit.md

 ## System Architecture

 ### UI/UX Decisions
 The application employs a guided, multi-step workflow for core modules.
 It features an interactive "Wheel of Life," a collapsible sidebar, dark/light theme, responsive design, and a consistent color priority system.
 Lucide Vue Next provides minimalist line icons.

-**Mobile Responsiveness (December 2025)**:
-- Primary breakpoint: 768px for mobile/desktop switch
-- Sidebar: Hamburger menu on mobile with overlay, auto-close on route change, always expanded (never collapsed) on mobile
-- FirstSteps: Vertical layout below 480px with reduced sizes
-- MentorWidget: Reduced height, stacked quick prompts on mobile
-- PlanReview/OnboardingAI: Full-width modals below 640px
-- **Global MentorPanel**: Available on all /app/* pages with unified desktop/mobile experience:
-  - Desktop (≥1024px): Fixed right panel with collapse/expand toggle
-  - Mobile (<1024px): Floating button triggers drawer overlay from right
-  - State management: `mentorPanelCollapsed` (desktop) and `mentorMobileOpen` (mobile) are independent
-  - Drawer auto-closes on route change; collapse button closes drawer on mobile
+Mobile responsiveness is a key design consideration, with a primary breakpoint at 768px, hamburger menus for mobile navigation, and adaptive layouts for components like the MentorWidget and modals.
+A global MentorPanel ensures a unified experience across devices, with independent state management for desktop and mobile views.

 ### Technical Implementations
 The frontend is built with Vue 3 (Composition API, script setup), Vite with a proxy to the Django backend, Vue Router for navigation with authentication guards, and Pinia for state management with localStorage persistence.
 A custom Django-style configuration system (`settings.js` + `local_settings.js`) is used.
 Authentication is cookie-based with CSRF protection.